 To ensure as much transparency as possible, also make sure to:

-- Ban the use of noreply@ or nepasrepondre@ sender addresses, and use a real address in order to be able to react to the answers on your emails (there will be few, but there will be some) ;
+- Ban the use of noreply@ or nepasrepondre@ sender addresses, and use a real address so that you can respond to replies to your e-mails. (there will be few, but there will be some) ;

 Choose between a dedicated or shared IP

-- some of your traffic is risky Your business or your marketing practices, on a part of your traffic, make that you have a bad reputation on certain types of sending.
+- Your traffic is risky Your business or your marketing practices, on a part of your traffic, make that you have a bad reputation on certain types of sending.
 You risk infecting the other types;

-Here is a table summarizing the advantages and disadvantages according to the type of IP address:
+Here's a summary of the advantages and disadvantages depending on the type of IP address:

 - Daily registered mail